apache/incubator-kie-drools/kogito-addons/README.md

 1. Create a new sub-module under `common` with a meaningful name.
 This module can be a parent module if you foresee a complex scenario for your new add-on.
 See [`cloudevents`](common/cloudevents) as an example.
-2. Do not use any dependencies from Quarkus or SpringBoot in `common` module.
+2. Do not use any dependencies from Quarkus or Spring Boot in `common` module.
 Your add-on must only have code to support your capability.
 New dependencies must be added to the [kogito-build](../kogito-build/kogito-build-parent) BOM.
 3. Create the same capability under the `addons` module in the runtime module you wish to add support ( either [`quarkus`](../quarkus/addons) or [`springboot`](../springboot/addons)).
 Make sure that your capability